rustamgasanov/blog/source/_posts/2016-03-01-dockerize-your-project-part-3-rails-app-continuous-builds-and-dockerization-with-jenkins.markdown

 We would have 2 builds for the app:

 1. First ensures that specs are passing and production requirements are met
-2. Second creates an image ready for production and put it into registry
+2. Second creates an image ready for production and puts it into registry

 #### Application build